fsudssAI/RASlab-website/content/authors/yu-zheng/_admin.md

 - Grad Students
 ---

 Yu Zheng is a Ph.D. candidate in the Resilient and Autonomous Systems Lab with the Department of Electrical and Computer Engineering at Florida State University.
-His research interest includes concurrent learning, and resilient control and estimation design for cyber-physical systems and autonomous systems.
+His research interests include concurrent learning, and resilient control and estimation design for cyber-physical systems and autonomous systems.